priyapathak39/priyapathak39/README.md

  🎓 Academic Excellence & Collaborative Innovation

-A dedicated Computer Science and Engineering graduate(2025 passout) with a consistent record of academic distinction , a passion for open-source development and full stack development.
+A dedicated Computer Science and Engineering graduate(2025 passout) with a consistent record of academic distinction , a passion for open-source development , full stack development and competitive programming.

 * SSC: 10/10 CGPA (School Topper)
 * Intermediate: 98.2%